-Question 11: So, does that simply mean that a normal distribution variance must be within acceptable limits?
+Question 11: So, does that simply mean that in a normal distribution variance must be within acceptable limits?

 Nope, absence of normality is not abnormality.
-There is a working compromise here; We could use the median instead of the mean.
+There is a working compromise here; we could use the median instead of the mean.
 The median is an estimation of centrality similar to the mean.
 We could use non-parametric methods to execute our statistical analysis but the results are touted to be less robust in real-life scenarios.